ibm-cloud-docs/watson-assistant/call-extension.md

 After you call an extension, values from the response data are stored in special action variables that you can access in subsequent steps.

-You can access the response variables in the same way you access other action variables.
+You can access these variables in the same way you access other action variables.
 You can reference it in the **Assistant says** text, evaluate it as part of a step condition, or assign it to a session variable so other actions can access it.

 The response variables are shown in the list of available actions, categorized under the name of the extension:

 ![Referencing a response variable](images/extension-reference-response.png)

+ Each variable represents an atomic value (such as a string or number) from the response body.
+This value might be a root property of the response body, or it might be part of an object nested within the response body.
+The name of each variable uses dot notation to show the the path to the property within the response body (for example, `body.name` or `customer.address.zipcode`).